Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/core/scalar/README.md

-# Scalar REST client library for JavaScript
+# Scalar client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Scalar REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Scalar client.